Disaster Preparedness for Older Adults & Caregivers

 Welcome to First Contact’s Disaster Preparedness Hub

 Disasters can be overwhelming, especially for older adults and caregivers.
 This page provides clear, step-by-step guidance on how to prepare for hurricanes and extreme weather events.
-Our goal is to keep you safe, informed, and ready.
+The majority of the information below can be useful to anyone in Florida, however if local resources are provided, they will be for Pinellas and Hernando County specifically at the present time.

 Jump To Section: